codemonkey1988/script-style-push/README.md

 to the site configuration.
 Just add a comma separated list of assets.
 Keep in mind, that this might change in the future as TYPO3 supports additional custom field types for site configuration.

+### Disabling this extension

+If you need to disable generating the Link header, you can do this by setting the env variable `SCRIPT_STYLE_PUSH_ENABLED` to 1.